Na Bai, Shanjiang Tang*, Ce Yu*, Hao Fu , Chen Wang and Xi Chen

 Multiple Sequence Alignment (MSA), Multiple Users, Data Sharing, Heterogeneous CPU/GPU, Co-run, Pairwise AlignmentMultiple Sequence Alignment (MSA), Pairwise Alignments

-School of Computer Science and Technology, Tianjin University, Tianjin, School of Computer Science and Technology, Tianjin University, Tianjin, School of Computer Science and Technology, Tianjin University, Tianjin, School of Computer Science and Technology, Tianjin University, Tianjin, Department of Computer Science, University of Illinois at Urbana-Champaign, Urbana-Champaign, Illinois, School of Computer Science and Technology, Tianjin University, Tianjin
+College of Intelligence and Computing, Tianjin University, Tianjin, College of Intelligence and Computing, Tianjin University, Tianjin, College of Intelligence and Computing, Tianjin University, Tianjin, College of Intelligence and Computing, Tianjin University, Tianjin, Department of Computer Science, University of Illinois at Urbana-Champaign, Urbana-Champaign, Illinois, College of Intelligence and Computing, Tianjin University, Tianjin